FrankLef/cookiecutter-pkg/README.md

 software.
 This is very useful to make the code available as soon as it is modified when it is imported again.

-You must be in the the package 'mypckg' located in 'C:/Users/Public/MyPy/Packages/mypckg'
+You must be in the the package 'mypkg' located in 'C:/Users/Public/MyPy/Packages/mypkg'

     poetry install

 ### Step 2 Use the package in a project

-To use the packge in a project you simply need to do the following steps *when you are in the project that needs to use the package*
+To use the package in a project you need to do the following steps *when you are in the project that needs to use the package*

 #### Modify `pyproject.toml`

 Change the '[tool.poetry]' section with

     [tool.poetry]
     packages = [
     {include = "mypkg", from = "C:/Users/Public/MyPy/Packages/mypkg"},
     ]

 Change the '[tool.poetry.dependencies]' section with

     [tool.poetry.dependencies]
     mypkg = {path = "C:/Users/Public/MyPy/Packages/mypkg", develop = true}

 #### Update the poetry virtual environment